namehillsoftware/codefolio/README.md

 # Example Usage

-Portfolio outputs a set of Markdown documents into a normalized array of `Portfolio` objects.
+Portfolio takes as input a set of Markdown documents and outputs those documents into a normalized array of `Portfolio` objects.

 ```javascript
 import portfolio from 'portfolio'